tvooo/tp2/4-methodology.md

 Bicycling is a practice that is shaped by "the sensory, embodied and social nature of performance" [@spinney2011, p.
 163]; embodiment concerns the placement of the cyclist's body and her acting within the environment.
 It is therefore crucial to perform bicycling research *in the field*, with one's own body and always paying attention to the subject's body and interactions.
 In order to design for cycle-based interaction, one cannot (only) study bicyclists in the lab.
 In this, enquirers into the cycling practice seem to agree with each other: the knowledge is in the practice of bicycling, not in the head of the cyclist.

 Spinney states that "techniques such as surveys are too distant from the embodied practice of cycling, relying at best on verbalised accounts of practice divorced from the context of doing that is so fundamental to the creation of meaning in mobile practices." [-@spinney2011, p.
 163] And as many studies successfully show, ethnography provides more capable tools to capture the experience of bicycling: they do not only rely on in-depth interviews or informal chats, but on ride-alongs and videography.
-Spinney also expressed the importance of domain-orientation: in order to study bicycling, it sure helps to spend time on the bicycle and with bicyclists.
+Spinney also expresses the importance of domain-orientation: in order to study bicycling, it sure helps to spend time on the bicycle and with bicyclists.

 #### Reflection in situ